Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 First: Is It Really Losing Oil?

 Read the dipstick correctly — check it cold or after a five-minute cooldown (immediately after running gives a falsely low reading).
 Wipe, reinsert fully, pull straight, do it twice, and note the level with a date.
-Check again after 1,000 km.
+Check again after 600 miles.
 If it genuinely drops, the engine is burning oil, leaking it, or both.
 (Full method in checking and topping up oil.)

 How Much Loss Is "Normal"?

-Oil consumption is considered acceptable by most manufacturers up to a threshold — typically 1 litre per 1,000 km on some engines (notably turbos and certain European makes).
-But a healthy everyday engine should use far less — 500 ml or less per 5,000 km.
-A litre every 1,000 km means something is wearing, even if it's "within spec."
+Oil consumption is considered acceptable by most manufacturers up to a threshold — typically 1 quart per 600 miles on some engines (notably turbos and certain European makes).
+But a healthy everyday engine should use far less — half a quart or less per 3,000 miles.
+A quart every 600 miles means something is wearing, even if it's "within spec."
 For older high-mileage engines, the question is whether the rate is stable or worsening.

 Why Is My Car Burning Oil?
 (Internal Consumption)